codepath/android_guides/Working-with-the-ImageView.md

 Check out [this source](http://androidsnippets.wordpress.com/2012/10/25/how-to-scale-a-bitmap-as-per-device-width-and-height/) for more information on how to scale a bitmap based instead on relative device width and height.

 **Note**: Doing any type of scaling of images results in the loss of [EXIF](https://en.wikipedia.org/wiki/Exchangeable_image_file_format) metadata that includes info such as camera, rotation, date/time of the photo taken.
-While there are workarounds to transfer the [EXIF information](https://bricolsoftconsulting.com/copying-exif-metadata-using-sanselan/) after the image has been copied, there are current limitations.
-If you needing this info at all, you should send the original file.
+While there are [workarounds](https://bricolsoftconsulting.com/copying-exif-metadata-using-sanselan/) to transfer this data after the image has been copied, there are current limitations.
+If you need this info or wish to upload it to some site, you should send the original file and not the downsampled version.

 ### Displaying SVG Images